connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Connecticut Traffic Court Records?

-In Connecticut, you can email a request to the Superior court records center or call the centralized services unit to obtain copies of traffic court records.
-Once the records have been retrieved, files may be made available to the requestor:
+In Connecticut, you can email a request to the Superior Court Records Center or call the Centralized Services Unit to obtain copies of traffic court records.
+Once the records have been retrieved, files may be made available to the requester:

 • By Email (at no charge)